MadhurJ20/SPPU-Sem-VII-Practicals/LP-III/MLL/Notes.md

 **Q1: What is K-Means clustering?**

--   **A1:** K-Means is an unsupervised machine learning algorithm used for clustering data points into *K* distinct clusters.
+- **A1:** K-Means is an unsupervised machine learning algorithm used for clustering data points into _K_ distinct clusters.
 It minimizes the sum of squared distances between data points and their assigned cluster centroids.

 **Q2: How does K-Means clustering work?**

 - **A2:** K-Means works by:

-    1. Selecting *K* initial centroids (randomly or using methods like k-means++ for better initialization).
+  1. Selecting _K_ initial centroids (randomly or using methods like k-means++ for better initialization).
   2. Assigning each data point to the nearest centroid.
   3. Recalculating the centroids based on the mean of all data points in each cluster.
   4. Repeating steps 2 and 3 until convergence (when centroids no longer change).

 **Q3: What are the disadvantages of K-Means?**

 - **A3:**

-    1. Requires the number of clusters *K* to be predefined.
+  1. Requires the number of clusters _K_ to be predefined.
   2. Sensitive to initial centroid placement.
   3. Assumes clusters are spherical and of equal size, which might not always be the case.
   4. Prone to getting stuck in local minima.

 ### K-Medoids Clustering

 **Q4: What is K-Medoids clustering?**

--   **A4:** K-Medoids is a clustering algorithm similar to K-Means but instead of using the mean as the center of the cluster, it uses an actual data point, known as a *medoid*, as the representative of the cluster.
+- **A4:** K-Medoids is a clustering algorithm similar to K-Means but instead of using the mean as the center of the cluster, it uses an actual data point, known as a _medoid_, as the representative of the cluster.

 **Q5: How does K-Medoids differ from K-Means?**

 - **A5:** The key difference is that K-Medoids uses a medoid (an actual data point) as the cluster center, while K-Means uses the mean (centroid).
 This makes K-Medoids more robust to outliers, as the medoid is less sensitive to extreme values compared to the mean.

 **Q6: What are the disadvantages of K-Medoids?**

 - **A6:**

   1. Computationally more expensive than K-Means, especially for large datasets.
-    2. Requires the number of clusters *K* to be predefined.
+  2. Requires the number of clusters _K_ to be predefined.
   3. Can be sensitive to the choice of initial medoids.

 ### Hierarchical Clustering

 **Q7: What is hierarchical clustering?**

 - **A7:** Hierarchical clustering is an unsupervised clustering technique that builds a hierarchy of clusters.
 It does not require the number of clusters to be predefined.
 The two main approaches
   are:

   - **Agglomerative:** Starts with each data point as its own cluster and merges clusters iteratively.
   - **Divisive:** Starts with all data points in a single cluster and splits them iteratively.

 **Q8: What is a dendrogram?**

 - **A8:** A dendrogram is a tree-like diagram that shows the hierarchy of clusters.
 It is often used to visualize the results of agglomerative hierarchical clustering.

 **Q9: What are the disadvantages of hierarchical clustering?**

 - **A9:**

   1. Computationally expensive, especially for large datasets (O(n²) complexity).
   2. Does not scale well to very large datasets.
   3. Difficult to undo decisions once clusters are merged or split.

 ### Density-Based Clustering

 **Q10: What is Density-Based Spatial Clustering of Applications with Noise (DBSCAN)?**

 - **A10:** DBSCAN is a density-based clustering algorithm that groups together points that are closely packed (based on distance and density criteria) and marks points in low-density regions as outliers.

 **Q11: How does DBSCAN work?**

 - **A11:** DBSCAN works by defining clusters as areas of high point density, separated by regions of low density.
 It uses two key
   parameters:

   - **ε (epsilon):** The maximum radius for neighbors.
   - **MinPts:** The minimum number of points required to form a dense region (a cluster).

   DBSCAN labels points as:

   - **Core points:** Points with at least MinPts neighbors within ε distance.
   - **Border points:** Points within ε distance of a core point but having fewer than MinPts neighbors.
   - **Noise points:** Points that are neither core nor border points.

 **Q12: What are the advantages of DBSCAN?**

 - **A12:**

   1. Can detect clusters of arbitrary shapes.
   2. Does not require the number of clusters to be predefined.
   3. Can identify outliers as noise points.

 **Q13: What are the limitations of DBSCAN?**

 - **A13:**

   1. Sensitive to the choice of parameters ε and MinPts.
   2. Struggles with varying densities within the dataset.
   3. Does not handle well in high-dimensional data (curse of dimensionality).

 ### Spectral Clustering

 **Q14: What is spectral clustering?**

 - **A14:** Spectral clustering is a method that uses eigenvalues of a similarity matrix to reduce dimensionality before applying a clustering algorithm like K-Means.
 It is particularly useful when clusters are not linearly separable.

 **Q15: How does spectral clustering work?**

 - **A15:** Spectral clustering works by:

   1. Constructing a similarity matrix (e.g., using Gaussian similarity or a k-nearest neighbor graph).
   2. Computing the Laplacian matrix of the graph.
   3. Finding the eigenvectors and eigenvalues of the Laplacian matrix.
   4. Using the top eigenvectors to embed the data into a lower-dimensional space.
   5. Applying K-Means to the embedded data points to find the final clusters.

 **Q16: When is spectral clustering particularly useful?**

 - **A16:** Spectral clustering is useful when clusters are not linearly separable and when data is connected in a graph-like structure.
 It can also handle clusters of complex shapes.

 ### Outlier Analysis: Isolation Factor & Local Outlier Factor (LOF)

 **Q17: What is outlier analysis?**

 - **A17:** Outlier analysis identifies data points that deviate significantly from the majority of the dataset, which can indicate anomalies or rare events.
 Outliers can be detected through various methods like distance-based, density-based, and statistical approaches.

 **Q18: What is the isolation factor in outlier analysis?**

 - **A18:** The isolation factor measures how easy it is to separate a data point from the rest of the data.
 Outliers are easier to isolate because they are far from the majority of data points.
-Algorithms like *Isolation Forest* use this concept to identify outliers.
+Algorithms like _Isolation Forest_ use this concept to identify outliers.

 **Q19: What is Local Outlier Factor (LOF)?**

 - **A19:** LOF is a density-based method for identifying local outliers.
 It compares the density of a point to the density of its neighbors.
 Points with significantly lower density than their neighbors are considered outliers.
 LOF is effective for detecting outliers in datasets with varying densities.

 ### Evaluation Metrics and Scores

 **Q20: What is the elbow method for evaluating clustering?**

--   **A20:** The elbow method helps determine the optimal number of clusters *K* by plotting the within-cluster sum of squares (WCSS) against different values of *K*.
-The \"elbow\" point (where the rate of decrease in WCSS slows down) is typically chosen as the optimal *K*.
+- **A20:** The elbow method helps determine the optimal number of clusters _K_ by plotting the within-cluster sum of squares (WCSS) against different values of _K_.
+The \"elbow\" point (where the rate of decrease in WCSS slows down) is typically chosen as the optimal _K_.

 **Q21: What are intrinsic evaluation metrics for clustering?**

 - **A21:** Intrinsic evaluation metrics evaluate clustering quality based on internal properties of the clusters, without needing ground truth labels.
 Examples include:

   - **Silhouette Score:** Measures how similar each point is to its own cluster compared to other clusters.
   - **Davies-Bouldin Index:** Measures the average similarity ratio of each cluster with its most similar cluster.
 Lower values indicate better clustering.
   - **Dunn Index:** Measures the ratio of the minimum inter-cluster distance to the maximum intra-cluster distance.
 Higher values indicate better clustering.

 **Q22: What are extrinsic evaluation metrics for clustering?**

 - **A22:** Extrinsic evaluation metrics compare the clustering results to ground truth labels (if available).
 Common examples include:

   - **Adjusted Rand Index (ARI):** Measures the similarity between the predicted clusters and true labels, adjusted for chance.
   - **Normalized Mutual Information (NMI):** Measures the amount of information shared between the predicted clusters and true labels.
   - **Fowlkes-Mallows Index (FMI):** Measures the geometric mean of precision and recall for clustering.

 **Q23: How is the silhouette score calculated?**

 - **A23:** The silhouette score for a point is calculated as:
   S(i)=max(a(i),b(i))b(i)−a(i)​ where:

-    -   **a(i)** is the average distance from point *i* to all other points in the same cluster.
+  - **a(i)** is the average distance from point _i_ to all other points in the same cluster.
-    -   **b(i)** is the average distance from point *i* to all points in the nearest cluster.
+  - **b(i)** is the average distance from point _i_ to all points in the nearest cluster.
 The score ranges from -1 (poor clustering) to +1 (well-separated clusters).
   -

 ### 1. **What is the Elbow Method in clustering?**